Handy2015/videojs-contrib-ads/README.md

 This signals that the integration may begin an ad break by calling `startLinearAdMode`.
 * Integration calls `player.ads.startLinearAdMode()` (METHOD) -- This begins an ad break.
 During this time, your integration plays ads. videojs-contrib-ads does not handle actual ad playback.
-* Integration triggers `ads-ad-started` (EVENT) - Trigger this when each individual ad begins.
+* Integration triggers `ads-ad-started` (EVENT) - Trigger this when each individual ad begins with an event paramter `indexInBreak` that is the zero-based index of the individual ad out of the ads in the ad break.
 This removes the loading spinner, which otherwise stays up during the ad break.
 It's possible for an ad break to end without an ad starting, in which case the spinner stays up the whole time.
 * Integration calls `player.ads.endLinearAdMode()` (METHOD) -- This ends an ad break.
 As a result, content will play.
 * Content plays.